HBC-Saas/Minimalis---E-commerce-Bootstrap-Template/README.md

 # Design Files
-Minimalis was designed in Figma, one of the most popular design tools out there.
-A link to download the source Figma file is included in the package.
+Minimalis was designed in skatch, one of the most popular design tools out there.
+A link to download the source skatch file is included in the package.

 # Workflow